1,6-Hexanediol: Uses

 1,6-Hexanediol is widely used for industrial polyester and polyurethane production.

 1,6-Hexanediol can improve the hardness and flexibility of polyesters as it contains a fairly long hydrocarbon chain.
 In polyurethanes, it is used as a chain extender, and the resulting modified polyurethane has high resistance to hydrolysis as well as mechanical strength, but with a low glass transition temperature.

 It is also an intermediate to acrylics as a crosslinking agent, e.g. hexanediol diacrylate.
 Unsaturated polyester resins have also been made from 1,6-hexanediol, along with styrene, maleic anhydride and fumaric acid.

 Uses to study biomolecular condensates

 1,6-Hexanediol has been used to characterize biomolecular condensates.
 The material properties of condensates can be examined to determine if they are solid or liquid condensates.
 1,6-Hexanediol has been reported to interfere with weak hydrophobic protein-protein or protein-RNA interactions that comprise liquid condensates.
 1,6-Hexanediol has been reported to dissolve liquid but not solid condensates.
-2,5-Hexanediol and 1,4-butanediol have been observed to have minimal effect on behavior of disorderd proteins as compared to 1,6-hexanediol.
+2,5-Hexanediol and 1,4-butanediol have been observed to have minimal effect on behavior of disordered proteins as compared to 1,6-hexanediol.